- Overview & Diagnosis

 Women may first develop asthma during or after pregnancy, though the condition may also improve during pregnancy.
 There is some evidence that asthma may be affected by hormonal changes during a woman's cycle and can be triggered prior to or during the menstrual period.
 Women are also more likely than men to die from asthma.

 Researchers aren't sure why some people's airways are more sensitive to things in the environment.
 Asthma sufferers may have allergies to certain proteins, known as allergens, which are usually airborne and can trigger an attack.
 But not all asthma sufferers have defined allergies.
 An estimated 60 percent of people with asthma have airborne allergies.

 Common Asthma Triggers

-Common allergens include: dust mites, mold, pollen, cockroaches, animal dander and certain foods or chemicals commonly used in food processing.
+Common allergens include: dust mites, mold, pollen, cockroaches, animal dander and certain foods.
 Contrary to popular belief, dog and cat fur don't cause allergies.
-Rather, a protein found in the pet's saliva, dander and urine causes allergies in some individuals.
+Rather, a protein found in the pet's saliva, dander (skin) and urine can cause allergies in some individuals.
 Other things can irritate the already-sensitive air passages of asthma or allergy sufferers.
 Common irritants include cigarette smoke, cold air and pollution.
 Exercise and stress also can trigger an asthma attack.

 Controlling asthma includes short-term relief of symptoms and long-term strategies to prevent attacks from occurring.
 Medications and behavioral approaches, such as avoiding asthma triggers, for example, are both important to managing asthma successfully.
 Another critical part of asthma management is education and close consultation with your health care team.
 Newer medications are available, and older methods are being improved or have been withdrawn from the market.